reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 A component interface can have zero, one, or multiple component implementations.
-If a component interface has zero component implementations, then it is considered to be a leaf in the system component hierarchy.
+If a component interface has zero component implementations or an implementation without subcomponents, then it is considered to be a leaf in the system component hierarchy.
 For example, an AADL model may have a thread as subcomponent with only a component interface declaration.
 If no implementation is associated then the properties on the component interface provides